-India is one of the world's fastest growing economies and is currently the third largest polluting country in the world emitting 2407 million metric tonnes of CO2 .To tackle this pollution The Central Pollution Control Board (CPCB) of India has taken an important step to adopt Continuous Emissions Monitoring Systems (CEMS) in India.
+India is one of the world's fastest growing economies, The Central Pollution Control Board (CPCB) of India has taken an important step to adopt Continuous Emissions Monitoring Systems (CEMS) in India.
 The CPCB has initially directed plants in 17 categories of highly polluting industries to install CEMS for real time monitoring and compliance.

-Running alongside the conference will be an exhibition of CEM Domestic and International equipment manufacturers and suppliers who will be able to demonstrate and give technical advice on the latest CEM products and services.
-Delegates and visitors to CEM India will come from CPCB, the State Pollution Control Boards and process operators for industries that need to monitor air emissions.
+Running alongside the conference will be an exhibition of Domestic and International CEM and CEQMS equipment manufacturers and suppliers who will be able to demonstrate and give technical advice on the latest products and services.
+Delegates and visitors to CEM India will be regulators, process operators and environmental managers who need to monitor and test Air and Water quality.

 Conference topics are :

 - Manual stack monitoring, technological innovations and experiences